Welcome to the Frequently Asked Questions section of our website.

 5. Non-resident students aged 21 years and over (fees applicable).

 - Spring break always starts on the last Monday in March.

-Will there be significant cost savings if the six Winnipeg school divisions amalgamated into one Division?
+Would there be significant cost savings if the six Winnipeg school divisions amalgamated into one division?

 The following information is an excerpt from a Frontier Centre for Public Policy study published shortly after the Manitoba school division amalgamations in 2001.

 • In 2001, Manitoba’s Minister of Education announced that the number of school boards in the province would be reduced from 54 to 37.

 • One of the main reasons given for the change was efficiency, that the reduction of unnecessary duplication would save up to $10 million.